Officer, I salute you

 The Grime of Crime

-Naively, I used to take the Police for granted; they were something we paid for in our taxes that gave speeding tickets, and kept the streets safe.
+Naively, I used to take the Police for granted; they were something we paid for in our taxes that gave speeding tickets and kept the streets safe.
 But I didn’t comprehend quite how safe.
 They are the thin blue human line, the wall that holds back a host of evil seeping into our protected ‘bubble’ of a life.

-They start their shift, never knowing what they’ll be facing from one minute to the next.
+They start their shift never knowing what they’ll be facing from one minute to the next.
 A call comes in from a distressed civilian and they’re off… to everything from saving puppies and walking old ladies across the street, to picking up body parts at road traffic incidents, suicides, terrorist attacks and murders.

-DON’T LET GOVERNMENTS CUT FUNDING, the wall needs to be strengthened, not weakened.
+The wall needs to be strengthened, not weakened.

-Officer...
-I salute you.
-Thank you.
+Officers...
+I salute you, thank you.